iamguerrero/levitas-protocol/README.md

 # Levitas Protocol

-> **Mission** – Bring on-chain volatility indices (BVIX, EVIX, …) and fully-collateralised vaults to every blockchain user.
+> **Mission** – Build the volatility layer of DeFi.
+Tokenize crypto native, fully collateralized and composable volatility indices on-chain.
 > Mint synthetic volatility, trade it permissionlessly, and earn fees by supplying liquidity – all on Base Sepolia today.

 ---